epiverse-trace/episoap/.github/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the soap project is released with a [Contributor Code of Conduct](https://github.com/epiverse-trace/.github/blob/main/CODE_OF_CONDUCT.md).
+Please note that the episoap project is released with a [Contributor Code of Conduct](https://github.com/epiverse-trace/.github/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.